sindhuOsisoft/OCS-Docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. In the `Transfer` pane, click **Save**.

    **Result:** The transfer is saved and you are returned to the `PI to OCS Agents` window.

+**Note:** To make changes to a transfer, you will have to remove and rebuild a new transfer.

 ## Overview of the Details pane